 Preservation of Batteries

-- Your Laptop would consume less power, if there are less number of programmes running on it.
+- Your Laptop would consume less power if there are less number of programs running on it.
 So, if you are on battery power minimize the number of programmes running on it.

 - Never discharge the battery regularly.
 One should always charge it before it gets below about 10%.
 Unlike most other batteries, it is better to charge Li-Ion batteries sooner rather than later.

 - Batteries lose up to 5% charge every month, so it’s better to check the battery on a regular basis.
 Keep it in a cool, dry place and away from extreme temperatures.
 Also store the battery with 40-60% charge if you don’t use it for long periods of time.

 - Use of a portable mouse is better than touchpads and trackpoints.
 While in transit, the battery would drain very quickly if a mouse is left on.